-Isaac Newton was born at Woolsthorpe near Grantham on 25 December 1642.
-His father died before he was born and in 1645 his mother marred a clergyman from North Welham in Leicestershire.
+Isaac Newton was born at Woolsthorpe near Grantham in Lincolnshire, England on 4 January 1643.
+His father died before he was born and in 1645 his mother married a clergyman from North Welham in Leicestershire.
 She went to live with him while Isaac Newton lived with his grandmother.
-When her second husband died in 1656 Isaac’s mother returned to Woolsthorpe and Isaac Newton went to live with her again.
+His mother returned to Woolsthorpe in 1656 when her second husband died and Isaac Newton went to live with her again.

 In 1667 Isaac Newton was elected a fellow of Trinity College.
 The same year he was elected a member of the Royal Society.
 In February 1672 a paper he wrote about light and colours was read to the society.
 In 1669 Isaac Newton became Lucasian professor of mathematics.
 In the meantime, in 1668, he invented a reflecting telescope.

 In 1689-1690 Isaac Newton was MP for Cambridge University (in those days Cambridge University had its own MPs).
 He became an MP again in 1701-1702 but he did not take an active part in politics.

 Isaac Newton published his masterpiece Philosophiae Naturalis Principia Mathematica in 1687.
 It set out his theory of gravity and his laws of motion.

 In 1695 Isaac Newton was made Ward of the mint and in 1699 Master of the mint.
 He resigned his fellowship and professorship at Cambridge in 1701.

 In 1703 Isaac Newton became president of the Royal Society.
 He was knighted in 1705.
 Meanwhile in 1704 Isaac Newton published another great work about light.